Carglglz/upydev/DOCS/SSLWebREPL_docs.md

             is passed e.g. 'docs machine' it will open the docs site and search for 'machine'
     - getcert: to print the client SSL Certificate
     - get_rawbuff: to get the raw output of a command (for debugging purpose)
+    - ldu  : display local path disk usage statistics (usage: "du", "du [dir or file]" + '-d' deep level option)
+    - upipl : (usage 'upipl' or 'upipl [module]' display available micropython packages that can be installed with install command
+    - pkg_info: to see the PGK-INFO file of a module if available at pypi.org or micropython.org/pi
+    - lping : to make local machine send ICMP ECHO_REQUEST packets to network hosts (do 'lping dev' to ping the device)

 Some examples of these commands: